pynat/pynat/README.md

 Hi, I am Natalie

 A clinical psychologist turned data professional.

-**Core Competencies:**
+I build quantitative systems and study why markets behave the way they do.

+**What I work on:**
 - Time series analysis, regime detection, and signal validation
 - ML pipelines with methodology: causal feature selection, leakage prevention, walk-forward validation
 - Volatility modeling and risk quantification
-- Translating complex model outputs into business value
+- Communicating model limitations and results to non-technical stakeholders
   <p>

 **What I bring from Psychology to Data:**
+* Hypothesis testing: verification and falsification
+* Risk assessment under uncertainty and incomplete information
 * Critical thinking and questioning assumptions
 * Structured reasoning and connecting complex relationships
-* Hypothesis testing: verification and falsification
-* Risk assessment under uncertainty and incomplete information
-* Identifying states and transitions
+* Identifying states and transitions in complex systems
-* Academic research methodology and study design
+* Academic research methodology
 <p>